3Blocks-net/docs-pecunity-io/OctoWallet/Strategy Builder/Action Facets/uniswapv2.md

 In scenarios where liquidity needs to be added without directly holding both pool assets, one-sided liquidity (zapping) is a powerful feature.

 - **Zap Functions**:
-  - Use `zap` for converting a single token into a liquidity position for a pair.
+  - Use `zapUniswapV2` for converting a single token into a liquidity position for a pair.
-  - `zapETH` can be used to convert ETH into a liquidity position in a token-ETH pool.
+  - `zapETHUniswapV2` can be used to convert ETH into a liquidity position in a token-ETH pool.
   - These functions can be effective for strategies where single-asset liquidity addition is needed, minimizing exposure to only one of the pool assets.

 #### Example Strategy Step: